It gives me great pleasure to present, on behalf of the Board of

 Company for their upliftment in and around its operational areas:-

 - Annual Component Plan

-Under Annual Component Plan for SC/ST, every year an allocation of Rs.200 million is made.
-The amount under component plan is utilised for
+Under Annual Component Plan for SC/ST, each year an allocation of Rs.200

+to SC/ST communities The amount under component plan is utilized for

 for providing help and support in Education and Training, Community

 Development and Medical and Health Care.

 - Scholarship to SC/ST meritorious students for pursuing higher